 Studio in Advertising and Design is a product-based art curriculum.
 By incorporating computer technology with visual graphic design, the student will learn the mechanics, the visual, and the technical aspects of art editing.
 The Elements and Principles of Art are emphasized throughout the course to help create interest and dynamic graphics.
 The course begins with designing a personal logo; projects proceed in creating two-dimensional designs.
 These areas might include shopping bags, package design (ie. food packaging, toy packaging and CD packaging).
 There is also a unit of student book publishing, including cover design and book illustration.
 In addition to computer work, many projects include hands-on creations of the actual products using traditional art materials.
+Offered to grades 10-12 only.

+PREREQUISITE: Media Arts

-PREREQUISITE: Studio in Media Arts, Studio in Art; or Drawing & Painting I. ASSESSMENTS UTILIZED: Projects, rubrics, group critiques, individual critiques SUMMER ASSIGNMENT: None HOMEWORK: Occasionally students will research for materials from magazines, newspaper ads and other media sources.
+ASSESSMENTS UTILIZED: Projects, rubrics, group critiques, individual critiques

+SUMMER ASSIGNMENT: None

+HOMEWORK: Occasionally students will research for materials from magazines, newspaper ads and other media sources.

-ADVERTISING AND DESIGN II
+DRAWING AND PAINTING I

+COURSE #: 802

-COURSE #: 805 CREDIT: 1
+CREDIT: 1

 COURSE DESCRIPTION: